raboof/akka.github.com/docs/index.md

 * Akka API - for [Java](http://doc.akka.io/japi/akka/snapshot/) and [Scala](http://doc.akka.io/api/akka/snapshot/)

+## Old Versions

-## Akka Streams and HTTP
+### Akka Streams and HTTP

-The current version of the Akka Streams and HTTP modules are `2.0.3`.
+The current version of the Akka Streams and HTTP modules is included in the stable version listed at the top of the page.
+The versions documented here are from the 2.0.x branch that is based on Akka 2.3 and Java 6.

 * The artifacts are available on Maven Central (for use with `scala-library.jar` version `2.11.x`):
   * `"com.typesafe.akka" % "akka-stream-experimental_2.11" % "2.0.3"`